drupalsocialinitiative/social_auth_twitter/README.txt

 -------------------

  * Composer Manager (https://www.drupal.org/project/composer_manager):
-   This module will help to install the Google API PHP Client library, which is a library required to make user authentication.
+   This module will help to install the TwitterOAuth PHP library, which is a library required to make user authentication.

 INSTALLATION